-(i) the Excel spreadsheet where you have performed the calculations of the Boltzmann averaged energies of the cis- and the trans-isomers.

-(ii) a GC chromatogram of one of your equilibrated mixtures of the two diastereomers.
+- (i) the Excel spreadsheet (template to be provided by me) where you have performed the calculations of the Boltzmann averaged energies of the cis- and the trans-isomers. - (ii) a GC chromatogram of one of your equilibrated mixtures of the two diastereomers.